Ricardo-EE/candidate-coding-test/README.md

   - Data uploads should be stored in the directory `data/uploads/`
 - Or, use `Symfony Command` to process the supplied `Excel` data file

+**If you'd prefer, you can convert the supplied spreadsheet to a CSV file to avoid using a Spreadsheet processor.**

 **Data File**: `files/measurements.xlsx`

 **Data is hourly**